GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

 ## An opinionated convention for branches

-The forward slash is a little known trick in git naming conventions.
-Instead of using a dash or underscore, the forward slash gets interpreted as a directory structure.
-This is very nice for grouping.
+The forward slash is a little known trick for developers that are new to git.
+Instead of using a dash or underscore, the forward slash gets interpreted by many IDEs and git tools as a directory structure.
+This creates a very nice grouping.
 Notice in the pictures below how the grouping makes the repo look different with the forward slashes.

 ### Example of a typical git repo without a convention